In this post I am going to highlight what may be one of the great ironies of how we pay for music in the “music as a service” era:

 And so, since some proportion of songs skipped count as songs played in the pro rata calculation of royalties owed:

-Songs we skip over, rather than songs we listen to in full, may account for upwards of half of the royalties paid by modern music services.
+Songs we skip over, rather than songs we listen to in full, may account for nearly half of the royalties paid by modern music services.

 The Thirty-second Rule of Thumb